EduardoZepeda/coffee-bytes-hugo/content/posts/como-medir-las-peticiones-por-segundo-con-locust-en-python/index.en.md

 ![Initial screen locust](images/PantallaInicialLocust.png)

-Here we place, in order, the number of total users, the speed at which locust will create users per second, and the host to test.
+Here we place, in order:
+1. The number of total users,
+2. The speed at which locust will create users per second
+3. The host to test.

 We fill in the data, I will use 200 users, 2 users created per second and http://localhost:1323, which directs to a local web server.

 Press the "start swarming" button and locust will take care of the rest, gradually increasing the number of users.